 How to measure profile tolerance?

-Simple profile tolerance can be measured using height gauge.
-Complex profile uses CMM to measure
+Simple profile tolerance can be measured using a height gauge.
+The complex profile uses CMM to measure

-What does letters a, b and c means in a profile tolerance?
+What do letters a, b, and c mean in a profile tolerance?